The Nutty Professor (1963 film): Musical adaptation

+In 2006, Lewis was approached by Michael Andrew and Ned McLeod, of the Michael Andrew Company and Loud Watch Productions - about the idea of producing a musical adaptation of The Nutty Professor.
+After seeing Andrew perform, Lewis green-lit the production and began the search for a creative team and investors.

-A musical comedy adaptation ran on Broadway after a tryout production that opened at the Nashville Tennessee Performing Arts Center from July to August 2012.
+A musical comedy adaptation originally opened at the Nashville Tennessee Performing Arts Center from July to August 2012.
 Lewis directed the musical, with choreography by Joann M. Hunter.
 The musical has a book and lyrics written by Rupert Holmes and music composed by Marvin Hamlisch, with scenery by David Gallo and costumes by Ann Hould-Ward.
 Michael Andrew was cast in the lead role as Professor Julius Kelp.
 The plot closely follows the original film.
 The production received warm reviews for its choreography, songs, cast, set, and story.

+In 2022, a smaller production under the direction of Marc Bruni (director of the Tony-winning Broadway hit Beautiful: The Carole King Musical).
+The production starred Dan De Luca as the lead role as Professor Julius Kelp.
+Original producer and star Micheal Andrew was not attached to the project.
+In an interview with BroadwayWorld.com promoting the 2022 production, book writer Rupert Holmes credited "someone" as approaching Jerry Lewis with the idea of creating a musical adaptation of The Nutty Professor.